navit-gps/raspbian-ua-netinst/README.md

 # raspbian-ua-netinst
 Automatically install Navit on a Raspberry Pi

-Note : Currently works with rapbian-ua-netinst up to 1.0.7.
+Note : Currently tested with rapbian-ua-netinst to 1.0.9.
-Does not currently work with rapbian-ua-netinst 1.0.8+
+Will not currently work with rapbian-ua-netinst < 1.0.8

 Refer to https://github.com/debian-pi/raspbian-ua-netinst to get started.
 You just need to copy the raspbian image to your memory card ( usually using